hbr/Programming/redblack/doc/red_black_tree.md

 -------------------------------------------------

-Let's assume we have `Node(color, left, info, right)` and have successfully deleted one info element in the right son getting back `rnew` either in state 1 or state 2 (we describe only deletion in the right son; deletion in the left son is symmetrical).
+Let's assume we have `Node(color, left, info, right)` and have successfully deleted one info element in the right child getting back `rnew` either in state 1 or state 2 (we describe only deletion in the right child; deletion in the left child is symmetrical).
 The black height of `rnew` is `h >= 0` which depending on the state is either reduced or not.

 State 1 is trivial.
 We return `Node(color, left, info, rnew)` in state 1.